tparkerd/sampling/README.md

 - Post Details: ID, full text, view page
   Be able to pull up samples by ID, get the full text, details and possible rate it themselves.
   It would be nice to be able to link it to someone else to also evaluate.
-  This would probably mean that samples should be pre-screened and put into a filtered table to pull from that no longer is 345k+ in size.
-It might be worth merging in the comments, but that might mean actually merging in the parent data in as well.
-I'm not sure I want to link the two or list all the comments because once I filter, I'll have to make sure to include any comments or parent posts that didn't make the cut in the first pass.

-  There are 3351 posts that have more than 300 upvotes

 - Reset Password Setup
 1. Create form asking for email